astroming/ComRH/README.md

 # !!!!!!
 # !!!!!!
 NOTE: We have hiden several lines in our scripts.
-They are not executed currently!
+They cannot be executed currently!
 Instead, the records of training outputs can confirm our experimental results.
 # !!!!!!